Workforce#

 Architecture#

 Workforce follows a hierarchical architecture.
-A workforce can consist of multiple worker nodes, and each of the worker nodes will contain an agent as the worker.
+A workforce can consist of multiple worker nodes, and each of the worker nodes will contain one agent or multiple agents as the worker.
 The worker nodes are managed by a coordinator agent inside the workforce, and the coordinator agent will assign tasks to the worker nodes according to the description of the worker nodes, along with their tool sets.

 Alongside the coordinator agent, there is also a task planner agent inside the workforce.
 The task planner agent will take the responsibility of decomposing and composing tasks, so that the workforce can solve the task step by step.